W3SS/angular-airports/README.md

-# Angular Airports - An Airport Search Tool SPA Using Spring Boot and Angular 1.x
+# Angular Airports - An Airport Search SPA Using Spring Boot and Angular 1.x

 ## About